“And you will know the truth, and the truth will set you free.” – John 8:32

 My sisters (and brothers) there are so very many of us who have been hiding our truth for too long.
 Thinking we were the only ones.
 It’s time to end the silence and the fear.
 It’s time to seek healing and reclaim your truth — reclaim it from your abuser or attacker.
 Whether you choose to file a report with the authorities, like Laura, to tell your best friend, or share with your Bible study group — don’t be afraid to tell your story.
 There is no shame in what happened to you.
 None.

 Let God be your armor and your strength.
 You are not alone and you are loved.

 “Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
 Stand therefore, having fastened on the belt of truth, and having put on the breastplate of righteousness.” – Ephesians 6:13-14

-Update, May 3, 2016: I dear friend of mine, also a victim of childhood sexual abuse, recently released a book called Journey to Heal: 7 Essential Steps of Recovery for Survivors of Childhood Sexual Abuse.
+In 2016 a dear friend of mine, also a victim of childhood sexual abuse, wrote a book called Journey to Heal: 7 Essential Steps of Recovery for Survivors of Childhood Sexual Abuse.
 I highly recommend this book to anyone looking to find healing from the abuse of their past.]